Performing Arts Fellowship | Theatre

 Candidates for the Fellowship are identified through an open application process.
 All eligible applications receive equal consideration through a two-round review process (pre-screen review and juror review).

-The Fellowship is not an award to support a specific art project, recognition of lifetime achievement, or for artists just beginning their careers.
+The Fellowship is not an award to support a specific art project, recognition of lifetime achievement, or for artists at the beginning of their careers.

 BACKGROUND AND PURPOSE

-Utah Arts & Museums is the oldest publicly funded state arts agency in the nation, established in 1899.
-From its inception, the performing arts have been an integral component in fulfilling the goals of the agency: to increase awareness and understanding of the public value of arts and culture, and to invest in communities by strengthening the arts and cultural infrastructure.
-The tradition of recognition and support of excellence continues for individual artists through the Performing Arts Fellowship Program.
+Utah Arts & Museums is the oldest publicly-funded state arts agency in the nation, with beginnings legislated in 1899.
+From its inception, the performing and visual arts have been an integral component in fulfilling the goals of the agency to increase awareness and understanding of the public value of arts and culture, as well as invest in communities by strengthening the arts and cultural infrastructure.
+The tradition of recognition and support of excellence continues for individual artists through the Fellowship Program.

 Applicants must meet all of the following requirements to apply:

 - Must be age 27 or older at the time of deadline.

-- Must be a legal Utah resident two years prior to application (70% physical presence in Utah for one year prior).
+- Must be a Utah resident for a minimum of two years prior to application.

 - Previous Performing Arts Fellowship recipients may not apply.

-- Individuals enrolled in any undergraduate degree-granting program are not eligible to apply.
+- Individuals enrolled in any degree-granting program are not eligible to apply.

 - Immediate families, board or committee members, and employees of the Utah Division of Arts & Museums are not eligible.